Volunteer Eligibility Requirements

 - Committee specific skills

-- For more information, please refer to ACRP and Academy Committee descriptions.
+For more information, please refer to ACRP and Academy Committee Charges.

 What are the primary expectations for serving on a committee?

-ACRP committee members can serve (2) years and a maximum of (2) consecutive terms.
-Academy Exam Committee members can serve (3) years and a maximum of (2) consecutive terms.
+ACRP committee members and members of the Academy Nominating Committee serve for a (2) year-term and may serve a maximum of (2) consecutive terms.
+Academy Exam Committee members serve for a (3)-year term and may serve a maximum of (2) consecutive terms.
 Committee members are expected to attend all committee calls, meetings (as applicable) and review meeting agendas and materials prior to the meeting.

 Are board members required to join a committee?